Logs vs Structured Events

 But recently you saw something terrifying that you cannot unsee: your company is using all the languages, all the environments, all the databases, all the build tools.
 Shit!!!
 Your ops team is in full revolt and you can’t really blame them.
 It’s grown into an unsupportable nightmare and something MUST be done, but you don’t know what or how — let alone how to solve it while retaining the autonomy and personal agency that you all value so highly.

 I hear a version of this everywhere I’ve gone for the past year or two.
-It’s crazy how often.
+It’s crazy how often I’ve seen it.
 I’ve been meaning to write my answer up for ages, and here it (finally) is.

 First of all: you aren’t alone.
 This is extremely common among high-performing teams, so congratulations.
 Really!